 Infections

-Infections can lead to a swollen uvula, including the flu, mononucleosis, croup, and strep throat.
+You can get a swollen uvula from infections including the flu, mononucleosis, croup, and strep throat.
 Even a common cold can cause your uvula to swell.

-Depending on the type of infection, you may also have symptoms like:
+Depending on the type of your infection, you may have symptoms like:

 - Cough